philterd/philter/docs/docs/api_and_sdks/api/documents_api.md

 ## How the queue is worked

 A background worker claims pending documents and redacts them one after another, draining everything queued before it waits again.
 The wait between passes is `philter.worker.poll-interval-ms` (default 5,000ms), which is how long an idle worker sleeps rather than a limit on throughput: a backlog is worked through as fast as redaction runs, not one document per interval.
 The worker has its own thread, so a long document does not delay [webhook](webhooks.md) delivery.
-A document that repeatedly kills the worker is failed after three attempts rather than retried forever.
+A document that repeatedly kills the worker during computation is requeued at most three times, then failed if it is abandoned again.

+## Claims and recovery

+Each attempt receives a unique claim token and a ten-minute lease.
+A separate heartbeat renews the lease every minute while the worker computes the redaction.
+Another instance can reclaim an expired computation; the old attempt can no longer publish completed-result evidence, store output, change the job to failed, or enqueue a completion/failure webhook.
+These guarantees use MongoDB and apply across instances regardless of the cache backend.

+After computation, the worker atomically reserves publication before writing the ledger, completion metrics, or completion audit event.
+The job remains `PROCESSING`, with `publication_started_at` recorded in `pending_documents`.
+This reservation does **not** expire: automatic takeover could race evidence writes already issued by the old worker.
+A successful or failed terminal update must match the attempt token and processing state.
+An accepted terminal update atomically records `notification_pending=true`.
+A reconciler retries enqueueing after failures or restarts, including jobs failed by exhausted reclaim.
+The job ID is the delivery ID, so retrying an interrupted acknowledgement does not create another delivery.

+A crash during publication leaves the job `PROCESSING` and requires operator recovery.
+Such jobs do not have `completed_at`, so their input does not expire under the finished-job TTL.
+To recover:

+1. Inspect the job's `_id`, `claim_token`, `claimed_by`, and `publication_started_at`.
+Stop the worker process that could resume that attempt and confirm its outstanding database commands have finished.
+2. Review the document's ledger chain, completion audit events, stored result, and webhook records.
+Evidence may be partial or complete even though the job still reports `PROCESSING`.
+3. Once the attempt is quiescent, conditionally mark the record `FAILED`, matching its observed `_id`, `claim_token`, `status: PROCESSING`, and publication timestamp.
+Set `completed_at`, `notification_pending=true`, and a recovery error, and remove `input` and `input_encrypted_key`.
+The reconciler sets `retention_at` after accepting the notification intent; do not set it during recovery.
+Preserve existing ledger evidence for review.
+4. If redaction is still needed, submit a new job with a new document ID.
+Do not clear the publication reservation and automatically replay the old document ID: its ledger or notifications may already exist.

+Claim fencing governs job results and completed-result publication.
+Context mapping and disambiguation updates made during computation are not rolled back when an attempt loses ownership.

 ## Statuses